Nicoivazquez/Multiclass_Food_Classification/README.md

 # Multi-class Food Classification

+## Start With Why?
+Ever since college I've been obsesed with food.
+It all began when I started volonteering at a local organic farm durring my free time in college.
+After college I moved to Urugay for a year and started the first organic farm the area.
+Since I have pivoted into Data Science I still enjoy working on food problems.
+Whether, it is using data to help ghost kitchens in thier business decisions or a image classifer to classify food on plates like this one.
+Nothing gets the jucies going like projects like this.
+Hope you enjoy!
 ## Data

 This data set has 101 categories of data and 1,000 images for each category totaling 101,000 images in total.
 Found here